deepak121001/ui-code-insight/README.md

 **Q: How do I exclude files from audits?**
 A: Create a `.ui-code-insight-ignore` file in your project root (similar to `.eslintignore`).
 Add patterns like `scripts/`, `vendor/`, `*.temp.js` to exclude specific files and folders from all audits.

+**Q: Can I customize the audit rules?**
+A: Yes!
+Use the configuration file to customize audit settings, severity thresholds, and file patterns.

+**Q: Does it support enterprise features?**
+A: Yes!
+The tool includes team collaboration, custom rule creation, notifications, and enterprise integrations.

 ---